 Tavoleto is a comune (municipality) with some 860 inhabitants in the Province of Pesaro e Urbino in the Italian region Marche, located about 80 km northwest of Ancona and about 25 km southwest of Pesaro.

 We decided to go to Cesenatico on our last cycling day in Italy.
 Cesenatico is the birthplace of the legendary Italian cyclist, Marco Pantani.

 It is one of the most famous seaside resorts in Europe, thanks to its 15 km-long sandy beach, over 1,000 hotels, and thousands of bars, restaurants, and discos.
 The first bathing establishment opened in 1843.
 An art city with ancient Roman and Renaissance monuments, Rimini is the hometown of the famous film director Federico Fellini as well.

 Cesenatico, founded in 1302, is a port town on the Adriatic coast of Italy.
 Its population is about 20,000 inhabitants.
 It was considered part of the city of Cesena until it was incorporated at the beginning of the 18th century.
 Its port and canal were built in 1500, with the canal originally planned to reach Cesena, some 15 km inland.
 At the request of Cesare Borgia, the canal was later surveyed by Leonardo da Vinci.
 It is often claimed erroneously that da Vinci designed the canal.

 There’s a museum in remembrance of Marco Pantani in Cesenatico, “Spazio Pantani”.
 But when we reached there, the siesta was beginning and the museum will be closed between 12:00 – 15:30.
-So we couldn’t get in, just took photographs at the outside of the museum.
-But we can consider us as “pilgrims” 🙂
+So we couldn’t get in, just took photographs outside of the museum.
+But we can consider ourselves as “pilgrims” 🙂